 Strip At Night – This one has a catchy name one could only credit to Las Vegas.
 Basically, you run the strip … at night.
 It starts at twilight and wraps up around 9:30pm, so you still have plenty of time to party the night away in sin city with a little extra runner’s bling around your neck.
 That medal might even get you some free drinks, but don’t bet on it. (**I ‘want’ to run this one.)

 Nike Woman’s Half Marathon – Open to both men and women, this event takes place on the rolling hills of San Fransisco with amazing views of the Bay and the iconic Golden Gate Bridge.
 It starts at Union Square and finishes at the Great Highway along San Francisco’s Ocean Beach, hugging the coastline most of the way.
 At the end of the race, finisher’s receive a specially designed Tiffany & Co. necklace … the ultimate in runner’s bling. (**My friend Vanessa did this one and I’m envious of her bling.)

 The Flying Pig – This race has been described by runners as “the most fun race in the World.”
 It’s name comes from the agricultural and livestock history of Cincinnati, which at one time was known as “Porkopolis.”
 The theme is celebrated throughout with support signs such as squeal, hightail it, and crossing the finish swine.
 Many participants even dress in oinker costumes.
-If you are the type that always said you’d run a race with pig’s fly, then this is the one for you. (**This one is on my schedule for next year.)
+If you are the type that always said you’d run a race with pig’s fly, then this is the one for you. (**I’ve run this one.)